StefanScherer/vagrant-sandbox/jenkins/README.md

 # jenkins
-This is a example of setting up a Jenkins server with a Windows slave and an Ubuntu slave.
+This is an example to set up a Jenkins server with a Windows slave and an Ubuntu slave.
+The following machines will be created

+* `192.168.33.214 ci    ` - the Jenkins Server with web interface listening on port 80
+* `192.168.33.215 slave1` - the Windows 2012 R2 slave
+* `192.168.33.216 slave2` - the Ubuntu 12.04 LTS slave

+The slaves will be plugged in with the swarm-client, so feel free to add more slaves in the Vagrantfile if you need more.

 # Getting started
-If you want to use the backup and restore function using grunt, install some dependencies with
+If you want to use the backup and restore function to save and install Jenkins job configurations using grunt, install some dependencies with

     npm install

-After that, you only have to type
+Otherwise, or after that, you only have to type

     vagrant up

-and both the Jenkins server and the Windows and Ubuntu slaves will be started.
+and then the Jenkins server and the Windows and Ubuntu slaves will be started.
 For Windows, you need a `windows_2012_r2` box.
-For Ubuntu, the default precise64 box will be used.
+For Ubuntu, the default `precise64` box will be used.

 ## Manage Jenkins configuration